IBM-Watson/design-library/language/ui-patterns/documentation/animation/index.md

 **Timing Function**

-Use snap-in eases to add very strong eases to quick movements.
+Use snap in eases to add very strong eases to quick movements.
 This enhances the metaphor of elegant machine motion.

 * Use of Timing Functions:
   * **Entrances** - `map-get($timing-function, snap-in)` (Fast to Slow)